-Entrepreneurial Studies is an interdisciplinary program that provides opportunities to students to learn about entrepreneurship – the process of creating value through recognizing and developing opportunities.
-It serves to complement the student’s major area of study, in any college, by offering a means of putting theory and science into practice.
+Iowa State’s entrepreneurship minor is an interdisciplinary curriculum that provides opportunities for students to learn about entrepreneurship – the process of creating value by recognizing and developing opportunities.
+The entrepreneurship minor serves to complement the student’s major area of study in any college discipline at Iowa State.

 Required Courses (6 cr):

-- Management 310 (3 cr) Entrepreneurship and Innovation
+- Entrepreneurship/Management 310 (3 cr) Entrepreneurship and Innovation

-- Management 313* (3 cr) Feasibility Analysis and Business Planning
+- Entrepreneurship 313 (3 cr) Feasibility Analysis and Business Planning

 Elective Courses (6 cr):

-Electives from an approved list of entrepreneurship-related courses.
-Students are encouraged to take electives within their major colleges.
+Electives from an approved list of entrepreneurship-related courses or other choices under required courses above.
+Students are encouraged to take electives within their major college.